MMMartt/hust-courses-to-ics/README.md

 # :)

 # tesseract will automatically download its training data
-# but you are 90% expected to use a proxy
 # however, you can download it manually, then put it in ./

 # run, if it fails, you can check your configuration and retry it.